lngng/moDSTogether/README.md

 ## About the Project

 This communities hub is located at [github.com/ryanraposo/moDSTogether](github.com/ryanraposo/moDSTogether).
 This one is for Don't Starve Together.
+It is the original.

 MODSTOGETHER is a self-contained, non-commercial community jump-start for modders on GitHub.
+Help the network grow by adding this document to your modding project on the site.
+If you want to start one for your favourite game, please get in touch and I will help you see it through.

 MODSTOGETHER is dedicated to those who are in need of a friend.
 Its the founder's wish that they experience the feeling of making cool things for people who value them.
 Patience, community, and skill-building are core to MODSTOGETHER.